eemeli/yaml-docs/source/includes/_ast_parser.md

 // 'bad YAML'
 ```

 While the YAML spec considers e.g. block collections within a flow collection to be an error, this error will not be detected by the AST parser.
 For complete validation, you will need to parse the AST into a `YAML.Document`.
 If the document contains errors, they will be included in the document's `errors` array, and each error will will contain a `source` reference to the AST node where it was encountered.
 Do note that even if an error is encountered, the document contents might still be available.
+In such a case, the error will be a [`YAMLSemanticError`](#yamlsemanticerror) rather than a [`YAMLSyntaxError`](#yamlsyntaxerror).

 ## AST Nodes